GunaPalanivel/Placement-Assistance/Complete Roadmap/README.md

-# Kindly get into the other documents 📃

 # Developer Roadmaps 🚀

 This project is inspired by the comprehensive roadmaps provided by [roadmap.sh](https://roadmap.sh/), a platform dedicated to offering detailed guides and resources for various technology career paths.
 The roadmaps on roadmap.sh are designed to help individuals navigate their learning journeys, providing a step-by-step guide on what to learn and in what order.